binary-manu/arch-ansible/README.md

 #### Changes to user management

-User account information has been harmonized, eliminating some unused objects and splitting root info from the rest of the users, since most attributes do not make sense for root.
+User account information have been harmonized, eliminating some unused objects and splitting root info from the rest of the users, since most attributes do not make sense for root.